dicebear/dicebear/README.md

   privacy you can
   [host it yourself](https://www.dicebear.com/recipes/self-host-the-http-api/)
   with a single Docker container.
-- The [CLI](https://www.dicebear.com/integrations/cli/) generates avatar files
+- The [CLI](https://www.dicebear.com/integrations/cli/) prints an avatar to the terminal or generates files in bulk:
-  in bulk: `npx dicebear lorelei --count 10`.
+  `npx dicebear create lorelei -o ./avatars --count 10`.
 - The [editor](https://editor.dicebear.com) lets you assemble a single avatar by hand and export it.